-Adults urged to check heart attack and stroke risk online
+Are you at risk of a heart attack?
+There’s a test to find out

 -

-Health officials have urged adults to check their risk of having a heart attack or stroke using a free online tool.
+Are you at risk of a heart attack?
+There’s a test to find out

+A free online tool that can estimate adults' 'heart age' and check their risk of having a stroke or heart attack is being rolled out by the NHS to help encourage healthy living.

-The Heart Age Test, developed by experts, asks people over the age of 30 to answer a series of questions about their lifestyle and physical health.
+Health officials are urging adults to use the expert-developed Heart Age Test, which asks people over the age of 30 to answer a series of questions about their lifestyle and physical health.

 If the tool estimates that an individual’s “heart age” is higher than their actual age, they will be told they have an increased chance of having a heart attack or stroke and advised how to cut this risk.